adamcooke/vat-rates/README.md

 [![Hosted by Viaduct](https://cdn.viaduct.io/hosted/medium-blue.png)](http://viaduct.io)

+If you're a Ruby developer, you may be interested in [my JSONVAT.com client library](/adamcooke/json-vat) which provides a Ruby interface to this backend.

 ## Important Notes

 This information is provided on an as-is basis.
 The authors or contributors cannot be held responsible for its accuracy or completeness.
 You use the data provided by jsonvat.com entirely at your own risk.